chinapedia/wikipedia.abstract.en/Page/Spear.md

 Ancient history

-Stele_of_Vultures_detail_01-transparent.pngian spearmen advancing in close formation with large shields – Stele of the Vultures, c.2450 BCE]]
+ian spearmen advancing in close formation with large shields – Stele of the Vultures, c.2450 BCE]]

 Africa

-Zulu_warrior.jpg man with iklwa, 1917]]
+man with iklwa, 1917]]

 Europe

 Greeks

-Warrior_spear_CdM_Paris_DeRidder299.jpg The spear is the main weapon of the warriors of Homer's Iliad.
+The spear is the main weapon of the warriors of Homer's Iliad.
 The use of both a single thrusting spear and two throwing spears are mentioned.
 It has been suggested that two styles of combat are being described; an early style, with thrusting spears, dating to the Mycenaean period in which the Iliad is set, and, anachronistically, a later style, with throwing spears, from Homer's own Archaic period.[7]

 In the 7th century BCE, the Greeks evolved a new close-order infantry formation, the phalanx.[8]
 The key to this formation was the hoplite, who was equipped with a large, circular, bronze-faced shield (aspis) and a spear with an iron head and bronze butt-spike (doru).[9]
 The hoplite phalanx dominated warfare among the Greek City States from the 7th into the 4th century BCE.